 - 13.1 Where the Commission proposes to issue a Block Exemption Order, section 16 of the Ordinance prescribes a process that must be undertaken before issuing the Block Exemption Order. - 13.2 In accordance with section 16(1) of the Ordinance, the Commission will publicise the proposed Block Exemption Order.
 This will include posting on the Commission's website a notice of the proposed Block Exemption Order. - 13.3 Under section 16(1) of the Ordinance, the Commission will also engage with, and consider representations from, persons likely to be affected by a Block Exemption Order.
-The Commission may also invite relevant parties to provide additional written representations or further information in response to representations received.
-The Commission will seek additional information from parties as necessary. - 13.4 Under section 16(3) of the Ordinance, persons will be given at least 30 calendar days to make representations on the proposed Block Exemption Order beginning after the day on which the notice is first published. - 13.5 With a view to transparency in its decision making, the Commission will generally publish any representations on its website.
-For this reason, the Commission requires the applicant (if any) and other persons to provide non-confidential versions of their written representations. - 13.6 After the process set out in section 16 of the Ordinance, the Commission will decide: - (a) not to issue a Block Exemption Order; - (b) to issue a Block Exemption Order; or - (c) to issue a Block Exemption Order subject to conditions or limitations. - 13.7 If the Commission decides not to issue a Block Exemption Order, it will provide an explanation of this outcome to the applicant in writing if the process was initiated by a Block Exemption Application.
-A decision not to issue a Block Exemption Order does not necessarily mean that the Commission has formed a view on whether it has reasonable cause to believe that a contravention of the First Conduct Rule has occurred in connection with the category (or any) of the agreements subject of the Block Exemption Application.
+The Commission may also invite relevant parties to provide additional written submissions or further evidence in response to representations received.
+The Commission will seek additional information from parties as necessary. - 13.4 Under section 16(3) of the Ordinance, persons will be given at least 30 calendar days to make representations on the proposed Block Exemption Order beginning after the day on which the notice is first published. - 13.5 With a view to transparency in its decision making, the Commission will generally publish submissions and representations on its website.
+For this reason, the Commission requires the applicant and other persons to submit non-confidential versions of their submissions and representations.

-13.8 Where the Commission decides to issue a Block Exemption Order (with or without conditions or limitations), it will proceed to issue the Block Exemption Order in line with the requirements of section 15 of the Ordinance.
-The Block Exemption Order and the Commission's reasons for issuing it will be published on the Commission's website and an entry will be made in the Commission's register of Decisions and Block Exemption Orders.
+- 13.6 After the process set out in section 16 of the Ordinance, the Commission will decide: - (a) not to issue a Block Exemption Order; - (b) to issue a Block Exemption Order; or - (c) to issue a Block Exemption Order subject to conditions or limitations. - 13.7 A decision not to issue a Block Exemption Order: - (a) is not a finding that the category (or any) of the agreements subject of the application for a Block Exemption Order contravenes the First Conduct Rule; and - (b) does not necessarily mean that the Commission believes the category (or any) of the agreements contravenes the First Conduct Rule. - 13.8 Where the Commission decides to issue a Block Exemption Order (with or without conditions or limitations), it will proceed to issue the Block Exemption Order in line with the requirements of section 15 of the Ordinance.
+The Block Exemption Order will be published on the Commission's website and register in accordance with section 34 of the Ordinance.